 The Audubon Society use high-quality images when sharing links to their content on Twitter:

 You might have heard the cartoon character's fictional call—but have you listened to the soft, cooing voice of the real Greater Roadrunner? https://t.co/j2KCMlPdd8 @BirdNoteRadio pic.twitter.com/kZlEv1Vi8p— Audubon Society (@audubonsociety) August 14, 2018

 I’ll bet that striking image is much less likely to slip through the constant feed of content in your own feed, right?

 (Plus, a cute bird photo never hurt anybody!)

 4. Check in daily and respond to questions

 You’re likely to see an increase in the number of private messages you’re receiving after you’re put these tips into practice.
-People might be getting in touch to ask how they can get involved, but you might not realize the timing of your response is just as important as what you respond with.
+People might be getting in touch to ask how they can get involved, but you might not realise the timing of your response is just as important as what you respond with.

 That means you’ll need to act fast (and check your notifications daily) to impress these people before they lose interest—and discourage others from doing the same.

 Let’s take the Facebook Page for American charity, Food For The Poor, for example.
 You’ll see their average response rate as soon as you click “Message”: